 Annual Troop Finance Reports

-To complete the report, you will need the previous year’s Annual Troop Finance Report to find the previous year’s ending balance which is called the Ending Balance and will be listed as the Starting Balance on the current year’s report.
+The Annual Troop Finance Report is due on May 1 each year.
+To complete it, you’ll need last year’s report to find the previous year’s ending balance, which will be listed as the Starting Balance for the current report.

-Once the report is filed, any further monies spent after the report has been filed will be included in the next year’s Annual Troop Finance Report.
+Any expenses incurred after the report is filed will be included in the next year’s report.

 Account Balances